Equivariant Filter for Relative Attitude and Target's Angular Velocity Estimation: SIMULATION RESULTS

 \subsection{Comparison with an Extended Kalman Filter}

 Let us now compare the performance of the EqF with that of an EKF, under the same conditions as in the first scenario.
-In Fig.\,\ref{fig:error_eqf_vs_ekf_log}, we present the logarithm of the errors in relative attitude and target angular velocity.
+In Fig.\;\ref{fig:error_eqf_vs_ekf_log}, we present the logarithm of the errors in the relative attitude and the target's angular velocity.
 It is evident that the error of the EqF decreases faster than the EKF error.

+In Tables\;{\ref{tab:eqf_ekf_performance_metrics_relative_attitude}} and {\ref{tab:eqf_ekf_performance_metrics_angular_velocity}}, we present three metrics comparing the EqF and EKF performances in estimating the relative attitude and the target's angular velocity, respectively.
+Table\;{\ref{tab:eqf_ekf_performance_metrics_relative_attitude}} contains the mean error (in\;${\si{\degree}}$) for the relative roll, pitch and yaw angles, in the time interval between 4 and 10\,${\si{\second}}$, the minimum error (in\;${\si{\degree}}$) for the entire simulation, and the time (in\;${\si{\second}}$) that it takes for the filter to achieve a ${\SI{1}{\degree}}$ error in each of the angles.
+Table\;{\ref{tab:eqf_ekf_performance_metrics_angular_velocity}} similarly contains the mean error norm (in\;${\si{\radian\per\second}}$) for the target's angular velocity, in the time interval between 4 and 10\,${\si{\second}}$, the minimum error norm (in\;${\si{\radian\per\second}}$) for the entire simulation, and the time (in\;${\si{\second}}$) that it takes for the filter to achieve a ${\SI{0.1}{\radian\per\second}}$ error. { \sisetup{ detect-all, round-mode=places, round-precision=2, separate-uncertainty=true, output-open-uncertainty = [, output-close-uncertainty = ], }